 We have excellent coarse and game fishing opportunities at some of our reservoirs.
-You can enjoy fantastic coarse and trout fishing at London's largest fishery on the Walthamstow Reservoirs, and some of the counties best quality fly-fishing at Oxfordshire's Farmoor Reservoir.
+You can enjoy fantastic coarse and trout fishing at London's largest fishery on the Walthamstow Reservoirs.
+You can find some of the county's best quality fly-fishing at Oxfordshire's Farmoor Reservoir.
 You can also join one of many angling clubs using our sites.

-There are ten individual reservoirs that make up Walthamstow Reservoirs, located in the heart of London.
+There are ten reservoirs that make up Walthamstow Reservoirs, located in the heart of London.
 This ‘nature haven’ also offers anglers the chance to fish for specimen coarse and game fish.
 The site includes six different coarse reservoirs and three fly-fishing reservoirs, so we can cater for all abilities.
-Walthamstow Fly fishing club have access to our East Warwick reservoir, for details about membership, visit the Walthamstow Fly Fishing club website.
+Walthamstow Fly fishing club have access to our East Warwick reservoir.
+For details about membership, visit the Walthamstow Fly Fishing club website.

 |2 Mar - 3 May||4 May - 26 Jul||27 Jul - 20 Sep||21 Sep - 18 Oct||19 Oct - 28 Feb|

 |7am - 7:30pm||7am - 10pm||7am - 9pm||7am - 7:30pm||8am - 5pm|

 - 4 fish permit - £27